cyanel-it/tp-api/README.md

 - response should contains error if something goes wrong
 - When you define an API, You have to create objects to contains request and/or response data

-# Step 2: Design the API with Swagger
+# TP 2: Design the API with Swagger

 - Go on https://editor-next.swagger.io
 - Click on "Edit" menu and "Clear"